 6. Visit the Centro Niemeyer in Avilés

-The Centro Niemeyer is one of the newest cultural centres in Asturias.
+The Centro Niemeyer is a stunning cultural centre in Asturias.
 Designed by the famous Brazilian architect, Oscar Niemeyer, the complex features striking colours, seductive curves and fascinating exhibitions.

 Search for hotels in Avilés (Booking.com).